×

 CONTENTS

 Part 1.
-Official Way to Set Apple Music as an Alarm Clock on iPhone Directly
+Can You Set Apple Music as an Alarm on iPhone?

-1. Open the Clock app on your iPhone and switch to the Alarm tab.
+Step 1.
+Open the Clock app on your iPhone.

 Part 2.
-Customizable Way to Get Apple Music Song Alarms on Android/iPhone
+How to Use Apple Music Songs as Alarms on Android or iPhone

 Required Tool: TuneFab Apple Music Converter